A functorial approach to rank functions on triangulated categories: Integral rank functions

 \begin{theorem}[{\cite[Theorem 6.4]{Chuang2021}}] Let $\cc$ be a skeletally small triangulated category with a generator.
 The correspondence $\rho \mapsto \Ker \rho_{ob}$ induces a bijection between: \begin{enumerate}[(a)] \item localising prime rank functions on $\cc$; \item thick subcategories $\CK$ of $\cc$ with simple Verdier quotient $\cc/\CK$. \end{enumerate} \end{theorem} The rank functions appearing in Theorem \ref{thm:localising_CL} are always irreducible: \begin{lemma} Suppose that $\cc$ has a generator.
 Then every prime rank function on $\cc$ is irreducible. \end{lemma} \begin{proof} Let $X$ be a generator of $\cc$ and let $\rho$ be integral with $\rho(\id_X)=1$.
 Write $\rho=\sigma+\tau$ with $\sigma$ and $\tau$ integral rank functions.
 Since $\rho(\id_X)=1$, then either ${\sigma}(\id_X)=0$ or ${\tau}(\id_X)=0$.
 If ${\sigma}(\id_X)=0$, then $\langle X \rangle=\cC$ is contained in the thick subcategory $\Ker {\sigma}_{ob}$.
 Hence $\sigma=0$. \end{proof}

 We shall extend the bijection from Theorem \ref{thm:localising_CL} to all localising basic rank functions on arbitrary skeletally small triangulated categories.
 In fact, this extended bijection will follow as a corollary of a more general correspondence.
 To state and prove this correspondence more background is needed.
 The \emphbf{annihilator} $\Ann \pi$ of an additive functor $\pi:\cc \to \cE$ is the class of all morphisms in $\cc$ that are mapped to zero by $\pi$.
 Note that $\Ann \pi$ is an additive ideal and it is $\Sigma$-closed whenever $\pi$ is a triangulated functor.
+Using annihilators one can define various types of ideals in triangulated categories.
+Following \cite{Krause2000}, we say that an ideal in $\cC$ is \emphbf{cohomological} if it has the form $\Ann F$ for some cohomological functor $F: \cC \to \cA$ to an abelian category $\cA$.
+By \emphbf{exact} we mean any ideal of the form $\Ann \pi$ for a cohomological quotient functor $\pi:\cC \to \cE$ (see the definition below).

 \begin{definition}[{\cite[Definitions 4.1, 7.1, 9.1]{Krause2005}}] A triangulated functor $\pi:\cc \to \cE$ between skeletally small triangulated categories is: \begin{enumerate} \item a \emphbf{cohomological quotient functor} if for every abelian category $\ca$ and every cohomological functor $H:\cc \to \ca$ satisfying $\Ann \pi \subseteq \Ann H$, there exists, up to a unique isomorphism, a unique cohomological functor $H': \cE \to \ca$ such that $H=H' \circ \pi$; \item an \emphbf{exact quotient functor} if for every triangulated category $\ce'$ and every triangulated functor $G:\cc \to \ce'$ satisfying $\Ann \pi \subseteq \Ann G$, there exists, up to a unique isomorphism, a unique triangulated functor $G': \cE \to \cE'$ such that $G=G' \circ \pi$; \item a \emphbf{CE-quotient functor} if it is both a cohomological quotient functor and an exact quotient functor. \end{enumerate} \end{definition}